JohnTD500/DataScience-03_GetCleanData/README.md

 8. In the 'activity' column, replace code number with descriptive names.
 7. Extract columns for mean and standard deviation from combined data sets and put into a new data frame.
 9. Rename the columns of extracted data set replacing '-' with '.'.
-10. Take the extracted data set and make it "tidy":
+10. Take the extracted data set and make it "tidy"

 10.1 Using the "reshape2" package, melt the extracted data set using "subject" & "activity" as the identification variables.
 10.2 Cast the melted data frame using the formula "subject + activity ~ variable".
 10.3 Melt this data set again to get the following columns: "subject", "activity", "variable", "value"

 Further details can be found in the *run_analysis.R* file.
 I developed the program in RStudio.
 The analysis program, including debugging statements and other code that didn't make the final program, can be found in the *Project.Rmd* file.